kosma-hyzoe/sfifo/README.md

 ### Constraints

-If client or server attempts to create a FIFO file and a file at given path already exists and is not a FIFO file, write an error message to `stdout`.
+If client or server attempts to create a FIFO file and a file at given path already exists and is not a FIFO file, write an error message to `stdout` (sic!).

 ## Usage